 If a lost DVD is paid for and subsequently returned to the library, a refund of the difference between what would have been the fine and the actual payment will be made.
-The fine begins after one day's grace and continues until the patron returns the heretofore lost DVD.
+The fine will continue until the patron returns the heretofore lost DVD.

 To meet the needs of individuals and institutions of higher learning, the Vinton Public Library will cooperate with area residents to support their lifelong learning goals by offering proctoring services.

 - The student will ask the director to administer the exam.

 - The student will arrange for the exam and instructions to be sent to the library, at least one week before the taking of the exam.

 - The student is responsible for informing the director as to when the test will be taken.

 - The student is responsible for return postage and envelope for any exam which does not include a self-addressed, stamped envelope.